Top 10 Dangerous Minerals You Should Avoid

 Galena: The Lead Sulphide Mineral

 Galena, a lead sulphide mineral, is recognizable by its brilliant steel metallic colour and tendency to form glistening silver cubes.
 As the primary source of lead, a heavy metal posing significant health risks, exposure to galena can cause serious issues, including carcinogenic and teratogenic effects.
 Lead’s inability to be flushed out of the body over time leads to cumulative toxicity.
+Chronic lead exposure from galena can cause cardiovascular disease in adults.
+Lead toxicity from galena can also damage nervous systems, especially in children.

 Modern products utilizing galena include lead-acid batteries, lead sheets, and lead shots, all of which pose significant risks of lead exposure.
 Given the potential for lead poisoning, careful handling and awareness of its dangers are crucial.